 As counsel on behalf of numerous physicians and other health care providers Jon has successfully resolved numerous medical malpractice cases by way of both trial and settlement.
 Jon also has represented a number of health care providers before their respective professional boards.

 As counsel on behalf of various plaintiffs injured as a result of taking dietary supplements containing Ephedra, Jon prosecuted and successfully resolved suits against several supplement manufacturers.

 Injury & Wrongful Death

 Trailer Sway/Trailer Decouplings

 Federal Reserve System, Securities and Commercial Transactions.

 • Editorial Board, Kansas Law Review

-• Outstanding Student Trial Advocate
+• Selected by faculty as Outstanding Student Trial Advocate

 • First Place, American Judges Foundation National Legal Writing Competition

 B.A., cum laude, University of Missouri – Kansas City